 Under the new law, there are no more personal exemptions.
 Instead, there’s either a $12,000 or $24,000 standard deduction based on whether you file single or married.
 This amount does not change if you have children.

 In place of the old exemptions is a new Child Tax Credit.
 Several other tax credits and deductions, such as for childcare, healthcare, and educational expenses, were also reworked.
-Congress intended for the changes to offset each other, but some families may see higher or lower bills based on exactly what they claimed in the past.
+Congress intended for the changes to offset each other.
+However, some families may see higher or lower bills based on exactly what they claimed in the past.

-Note: If you’re divorced with children and had who could claim the exemption in your divorce agreement, you’ll need to talk to your divorce attorney about updating your agreement to take the new law into account.
+Note: If you’re divorced with children and could claim the exemption in your divorce agreement, you’ll need to talk to your divorce attorney.
+You may need to update your agreement to take the new law into account.

-There were several big changes in the tax law that could lead to you paying more in taxes than you did last year.
+There were several big changes in the tax law that could lead to you pay more in taxes than you did last year.
 The changes above will affect the most people, but there could be less common changes that apply to you.
-Be sure to review your tax situation with your accountant as soon as possible to avoid a surprise tax bill at the end of the year.
+Be sure to review your tax situation with your accountant.
+That’s one crucial way to avoid a surprise tax bill at the end of the year.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.